mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Answer questions with the code

+When I ask code authors why they made a certain choice, what I'm *really* saying is, "This code caused me to ask the following question..."

 If your reviewer asks you why you made a choice, add a comment in the code or rewrite your code to make the answer obvious.

 ## Capture context in the review itself